Types of Wood-Burning Appliances

 Gas stoves are designed to burn either natural gas or propane, and are typically very energy efficient.
 The fire in today’s gas stoves looks much like a real wood fire.
 They emit very little pollution, require little maintenance, and can be installed almost anywhere in the home.
 Gas stoves can be vented through an existing chimney, or directly vented through the wall behind the stove.
 While some gas stoves do not require outside venting, EPA does not support use of these models due to indoor air quality concerns.
 See more on indoor air quality and sources of combustion products.

 NOTE: EPA’s hydronic heater voluntary program no longer exists.
-Hydronic heaters are now regulated under the 2015 Wood heater NSPS.
+Hydronic heaters are now regulated under the 2015 Wood Heater NSPS.
 Most of the EPA-qualified models for this program have been automatically deemed EPA-certified under the 2015 NSPS if they were tested were EPA Method 28 WHH and meet the 2015 Step emission limit.
 Frequent questions about the hydronic heater program.